-Fontbonne University will provide a prompt, equitable resolution of complaints of discrimination by students, employees and beneficiaries of the University's programs and activities.
+Fontbonne University will provide a prompt, equitable resolution of complaints of discrimination.

 Level I - Informal Procedure

 Informal procedures are designed to work out a mutually agreeable solution to a problem and are completely optional and voluntary.
 Any informal resolution activities will not delay the prompt, adequate, reliable and impartial investigation of the complaint of discrimination or harassment or interfere with the provision of immediate or interim actions, if necessary.
 Informal procedures are not appropriate for cases involving sexual misconduct and will therefore move immediately to a formal procedure as defined in the below paragraph.